ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 <!-- .element: class="r-stretch"-->
 # Thanks!

-I'll leave this up now so you can actually take pictures
+I'll leave this up now so you can actually take pictures.

 26:15 (00:30)